pawelsznajder/epic/docs/instalation.markdown

 Other libraries may be required by those listed above.

-Both the compilation of source code and the linking against external libraries is managed by [CMake](https://cmake.org).
+Both the compilation and linking against external libraries is managed by [CMake](https://cmake.org).
 To build the project:
-* go to `build` located in the root directory of the project:
+* go to `build` directory located in the root location of the project:
 ```shell
 cd build
 ```